TREASURIES-U.S. yields tumble as Europe gas fears drive safe-haven buying

 By Herbert Lash

-NEW YORK, July 26 (Reuters) - U.S. Treasury yields fell sharply on Tuesday, driven by a flight to safety from abroad following the latest supply cuts in gas supply from Russia and growing concerns about a U.S. economic slowdown after Walmart's profit warning.
+NEW YORK, July 26 (Reuters) - U.S. Treasury yields fell sharply on Tuesday, driven by a flight to safety following the latest supply cuts in gas supply from Russia in Europe and growing concerns about a U.S. economic slowdown after Walmart's profit warning.

-The gap between yields on two- and 10-year Treasury notes US2US10=RR, a possible signal of a looming recession when the short-end yield is higher than the long end, has been inverted for more than two weeks and was last down -26.7 basis points.
+The spread in yields on two- and 10-year Treasury notes US2US10=RR, indicating a likely recession when the short-end yield is higher than the long end, has been inverted for more than two weeks and widened further at -26.1 basis points.

 "As you’ve had the negative news on Europe take place, the euro has moved lower and the yen has moved lower, while the dollar has moved up again," said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA LLC.